We now live in a global village and travel offers the best education in the complexities of this globally interconnected world.

 I use the project management platform Asana to keep track of my short-term and long-term goals and to make sure my daily tasks align with them.

-I plan out, structure, schedule and track my time so I can consistently get in focused states of flow anywhere I’m working using my Flow Productivity system (you can find more about it in my Flow States Guide).
+I plan out, structure, schedule and track my time so I can consistently get in focused states of flow anywhere using Asana.

 If you want to build an online audience and promote yourself from anywhere, you’re going to need an email marketing system to keep in touch with your prospects and customers.